 - Remember that change happens – and accept it.

-- Keep to a schedule as best as you can.
+- Keep to a schedule and your sleep training plan as best as you can.

 - Be consistent.
 Keep trying.
 Be patient.